New Grad Nurse Resume: Examples + Free Template (2026)

 Turn your clinical rotations into a professional new grad nurse resume that gets interviews.
-No work history required — our builder transforms your nursing education into compelling experience.
+See real examples, copy proven bullet points, and download an ATS-friendly template — built for 2026 nursing graduates.

 Not knowing how to write clinical rotations as work experience